Apple Watch

-The Apple Watch is a smartwatch developed and marketed by Apple.
-It has fitness tracking, health-oriented capabilities, and wireless telecommunication, and integrates with watchOS and other Apple products and services.
-The first Apple Watch was released in April 2015, and quickly became the world's best-selling wearable device: 4.2 million were sold in the second quarter of fiscal 2015, and more than 115 million people were estimated to use an Apple Watch as of December 2022.
+The Apple Watch is a line of smartwatches developed and marketed by Apple.
+It has fitness tracking, health-oriented capabilities, and wireless telecommunication, integrating with watchOS and other Apple products and services.
+The first Apple Watch was released in April 2015, and quickly became the world's best-selling wearable device.
+4.2 million were sold in the second quarter of fiscal 2015, and more than 115 million people were estimated to use an Apple Watch as of December 2022.
 Apple has introduced a new generation of the Apple Watch with improved internal components each September – each labeled by Apple as a 'Series', with certain exceptions.
 (Note: In September 2016, the second generation of Apple Watch was divided into two Series, the Series 2 and the budget Series 1, with different internal components.
 In September 2020, the sixth generation of Apple Watch was divided into the Series 6 and the budget SE, also carrying different internal components.
 In September 2022, the eighth generation of Apple Watch was divided into the Series 8, the updated second generation of the budget SE, and the Ultra, again each with different internal components, and also with different external appearances.

-For convenience sake, this article treats each SE generation and the Ultra as the equivalent of a numbered Series.)
+For convenience, this article treats each SE generation and the Ultra as the equivalent of a numbered Series.)